Freedom Hosting

-This defunct hosting site is not related to Freedom Hosting Pty Ltd, which is operating in Australia.

-Freedom Hosting is a defunct Tor specialist web hosting service that was established in 2008.
+Freedom Hosting was a Tor specialist web hosting service that was established in 2008.
 At its height in August 2013, it was the largest Tor web host.

 Anonymous denial-of-service attack

 In 2011, Anonymous launched Operation Darknet, an anti-child pornography effort against activities on the dark web.
-One of the largest sites, Lolita City, hosted by Freedom Hosting, was Denial-of-service attacked (DDoS), and later had its member list leaked following a SQL injection attack, as was The Hidden Wiki which linked to it.
+One of the largest sites, Lolita City, hosted by Freedom Hosting, was subject to a denial-of-service attack (DDoS), and later had its member list leaked following an SQL injection attack, as was The Hidden Wiki which linked to it.

 Federal investigation

 News reports linked a Firefox browser vulnerability to a United States Federal Bureau of Investigation (FBI) operation targeting Freedom Hosting's owner, Eric Eoin Marques.
 In August 2013, it was discovered that the Firefox browsers in many older versions of the Tor Browser Bundle were vulnerable to a JavaScript attack, as NoScript was not enabled by default.
 This attack was being exploited to send users' MAC and IP addresses and Windows computer names to the attackers.
-The FBI acknowledged they were responsible for the attack in a September 12, 2013 court filing in Dublin; further technical details from a training presentation leaked by Edward Snowden showed that the codename for the exploit was EgotisticalGiraffe.
+The FBI acknowledged they were responsible for the attack in a 12 September 2013 court filing in Dublin; further technical details from a training presentation leaked by Edward Snowden showed that the codename for the exploit was EgotisticalGiraffe.